 For comparison purposes we used data based on the Centers for Disease Control and Prevention's (CDC) ILINet surveillance data , which reflect the proportion of outpatients visits that were for ILI, the American College Health Association (ACHA) data (labelled "attack rate" in ACHA sources) , and Google Flu Trends data (web queries) for Washington, DC .
 Both the ILINet and ACHA data were available nationally and for Region 3 (Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia, and West Virginia).

-For the ACHA data series, the "attack rate" is defined by the ACHA as the number of weekly reports of new cases divided by the number of students in the IHEs' reports that week for each state, which were grouped according to CDC's regional categories (note that this is not the standard epidemiological definition).
-ILI cases and the school population of University A and B were removed from the ACHA region 3 data to minimize the influence on this external data stream from the study population.
+For the ACHA data series, the "attack rate" is defined by the ACHA as the number of weekly reports of new cases divided by the number of students in the IHEs' reports that week for each state, which were grouped according to CDC's regional categories (note that this is

 To make the data from different sources comparable, all data, including the ACHA data (ILI attack rate), CDC ILINet data (percentage of hospital visits with ILI), and Google Flu Trends data (influenza related web queries) were normalized into an activity index by dividing the actual count in each week by the average count for that data series for the period from August 28 through December 18, 2009, a period for which data were available for all series and reflected the height of the Fall 2009 wave of pH1N1.
 This analysis is intended to identify the timing of the outbreak on each campus, not the absolute level of cases.
 In this analysis, we have made the assumption that the number of students is constant throughout the semester, at least relative to the fluctuation in the number of cases.